 Packing cubes weren’t great for big sweatshirts and hoodies

 Since sweatshirts can be bulky, we found these didn’t pack that well into the packing cubes.
 Instead, we placed these on top of the cubes before we closed the suitcase, and that worked fine.

-Ways to Pack with Packing Cubes – for efficiency and to keep clothes wrinkle-free
+Best Ways to Pack with Packing Cubes

 1. Roll method

-2. Stacking method
+2. Folding & Stacking method

-Stacking a few pairs of shorts or pants together and placing them in one packing cube works well.
+Folding and stacking a few pairs of shorts or pants together and placing them in one packing cube works well.
 More can fit in that meets the eye, so pack and press down a little to fit more in each cube.